 Transparent plastic frames are the height of fashion right now.
 If Gucci is out of your price range but you want to rock that ‘80s retro look, then Celine’s Lola round sunglasses are the best affordable sunglasses for you.
 Comfortable, lightweight and sure to turn heads.

 If you’re looking for the best sports sunglasses on a budget, or to get down and dirty in the wild — the Bevi’s Polarized sport sunglasses are right up your alley.
 TAC lenses rank with those of the best expensive sunglasses, ensuring zero optical distortion.
 Their TR90 frames are durable, flexible and lightweight.
-So, whether you’re running, jumping or climbing, you won’t lose any concentration worrying about your sunglasses.
+So, whether you’re running, jumping or climbing, you won’t lose any concentration worrying about them.

 These chic, thick rimmed, rectangular shape shades are some of the best budget sunglasses for the party goer.
 Stylish and exquisite, they are ideal for both modern and retro styles and come in a wide range of colors that won’t break the bank.
 Why not grab a few pairs for every outfit?

-‘Wirecutter’ named Maui Jim sunglasses as the top choice for travel.
+‘Wirecutter’ named Maui Jim as the top choice for travel.
 And after seeing these punchbowl rectangular sunglasses we have to agree that these are easily one of the best luxury sunglasses for the beach; they’re durable, waterproof, polarized and lightweight.
 Compliment your awesome swimwear with these cosmopolitan sunglasses and enjoy the sea and sand in their full glory with Maui Jim’s PolarizedPlus2 color enhancing (and fully protective) lenses.

 These shades just scream Versace — elegant, distinctive, and innovative.
 Show off your strength of character with these versatile Versace’s.
 Perfect for looking your most luxurious every day.
 Feel empowered in every environment with these subtly seductive shades.